-Diabetes is the leading cause of blindness in adults from age 20 to 74.2 Left untreated, eye diseases, such as retinopathy, cataracts and glaucoma, could develop.2 However, proper eye care can lead to early detection and treatment of vision-related complications.
+Diabetes is the leading cause of blindness in working-age American adults.
+Left untreated, eye diseases, such as retinopathy, cataracts and glaucoma, could develop.
+However, proper eye care can lead to early detection and treatment of vision-related complications.

 High blood pressure - the silent disease